marq24/ha-tibber-pulse-local/README.md

 additional MQTT - but why should the data go through such a proxy, if it can be read directly.

 ## Know Issues

+- No Logo/Icons (Tibber) for the integration (yet)

-- Sometimes the Pulse deliver a data-package that does not contain valid data (looks like the build in webserver have a response buffer issue?) - with that this package can't be read with the [python SML-Lib](https://github.com/spacemanspiff2007/SmlLib) and you will find in the HA-log some `Bytes missing...` or `CRC while parse data...` messages.
-These messages are logged on INFO level - and if they happen the code will just try to load the data again for one time.
+- Sometimes the Pulse deliver a data-package that does not contain valid data (looks like the build in webserver have a response buffer issue?).
+These invalid packages can't be read with the [python SML-Lib](https://github.com/spacemanspiff2007/SmlLib) and you will find then in the HA-log some `Bytes missing...` or `CRC while parse data...` messages. (when logging on INFO Level)

+  If they happen the code will just try to load the data again for one time.
 Together with the message the actual payload (data that has been read from the Tibber Pulse Bridge) will also be logged.
 So you can verify that the data is indeed invalid.
-- No Logo/Icons (Tibber) for the integration (yet)

 ## Kudos